Your all-essential guide to Swedish Christmas

 undefined

-The Advent calender contains a little surprise every day in December up until Christmas.
+The Advent calendar contains a little surprise every day in December up until Christmas.

-The Advent or Christmas calender is a cardboard box (or a DIY-project) with 24 flaps that conceal candy, chocolate treats or small toys or gifts.
+The Advent or Christmas calendar is a cardboard box (or a DIY-project) with 24 flaps that conceal candy, chocolate treats or small toys or gifts.
 Opening one each day in December up until Christmas Eve is a delight for the little ones.
-On tv there is a well produced children's show with a continuous story and a flap that is opened after every episode.There are more or less creative versions of adult calenders as well, containing things like liquorice, beauty products, beers or even sex toys – anything to make December a little more fun.
+On TV there is a well produced children's show with a continuous story and a flap that is opened after every episode.There are more or less creative versions of adult calendars as well, containing things like liquorice, beauty products, beers or even sex toys – anything to make December a little more fun.

 undefined